XRPL-Commons/april_2024-Hackathons/README.md

 ## Rules

-- Build on Mainnet and XRPL EM Sidechain
+- Build on Mainnet and XRPL EVM Sidechain
 - All projects must have a component on mainnet

 4 criteria are equaly weighted